 “This insecurity — although perhaps understandable, as Thailand has some of the highest infidelity rates in the world — is destructive and leads to resentment.
 It’s only in recent months that my girlfriend has begun to cool on her line of questioning, but she still has her moments.”

 There can, in some cases, also be differences in experience and maturity that are more cultural than a comment on an individual’s personal development.
-Grown Thai woman sometimes do like to receive stuffed animals as gifts and feel loved by being sent stickers over LINE all day long.
-Steven reported going on a few dates with a 25-year-old that had never kissed anyone — and that’s not that uncommon if you go for a non-Westernized girl.
+Grown Thai woman sometimes do like to receive stuffed animals as gifts and many do feel loved by being sent cartoon stickers over LINE all day long.
+Steven reported going on a few dates with a 25-year-old that had never kissed anyone before — and that’s not that uncommon if you go for a non-Westernized girl.

 “Family is more important and traditional in Thailand,” explained David.
-“You put in more time with them and there is also an expectation to help financially, though that’s more with rural families outside of Bangkok.
+“You put in more face time with them and there is also an expectation to help financially, though that’s more with rural families outside of Bangkok.
 Wherever the Thai family though, you can trust that they are very important to a Thai woman.”